golemfactory/golem-docs/src/pages/docs/creators/javascript/react/getting-started.md

 # Get started with the React SDK

+## Prerequisites

+Before you get started, make sure you have installed [yagna](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors) and [created an app-key](/docs/creators/javascript/examples/using-app-keys#creating-unique-app-keys)

+{% alert level="info" %}

+The React SDK is designed to work with the yagna version 0.13.0 or above.
+If you have an older version installed, please update it before proceeding.

+{% /alert %}

+## Installation

 To add the SDK to an existing react project simply install it using your favorite package manager:

 {% tabs %}